-This course is designed specifically for students that have been in the Spanish immersion program or are native/heritage speakers of Spanish that already have oral language proficiency.
+This course is designed specifically for students that are native/heritage speakers of Spanish that already have oral language proficiency.
 Spanish for Native Speakers II is designed to prepare students with the 21st Century skills in literacy, cultural connections and comparisons, and technology.
 Students will continue to develop language skills, as they focus on cultural and grammatical applications that are necessary for advancing their mastery of the Spanish language.

-HONORS SERVICE LEARNING IN SPANISH (NHHS)
+9605X0AS ★ HONORS SERVICE LEARNING IN SPANISH (NHHS)